 Commonwealth of Kentucky Division of Mechanical Services

-Paladin’s solutions and whole building approach reduced the annual energy consumption by 16.9% (approximately $200,000/year).
+In the first project Paladin completed at the Centralized Lab, Paladin’s solutions and whole building approach reduced the annual energy consumption by 16.9% (approximately $200,000/year).